JustinRenneke/OS-FileSystem/README.md

 # os-file-system

-A project written in C from Operating Systems class to implement a block-store based file system using inodes and file descriptors.
+A project written in C for an Operating Systems class to implement a block-store based file system using inodes and file descriptors.

+### Features
 * Initializes a file system structure using inodes
 * Mount/unmount file system
 * Directory traversal